denniesia/beaunity/docs/role_management.md

 <img width="1239" height="937" alt="image" src="https://github.com/user-attachments/assets/2137486e-f583-4ec9-914d-55ab31584f6f" />

 - The *Challenges* section provides an overview of Pending Challenges, displaying their titles and details.
 Using the action icons, challenge can easily be approves or rejected.
+Approving a challenge automatically send its author email with approval confirmation.

 <img width="1249" height="946" alt="image" src="https://github.com/user-attachments/assets/65839bd4-cf47-475b-aa9d-c72f1ff704a1" />

 - The *Posts* section provides an overview of Pending Posts, displaying their titles and content.
 Using the action icons, challenge can easily be approves, rejected or edited.
+Approving a post automatically send its author email with approval confirmation.

   <img width="1341" height="942" alt="image" src="https://github.com/user-attachments/assets/672281f5-7e40-40f1-bf03-ea7d56edcd96" />